 The primary purpose of this website is to provide a justification for our Theory of Attention.
 There are many types of articles.
 One set provides the reasoning behind our audacious claims.
-Another type examines the evidence for our theory.
+Another group examines the evidence for our theory.
 A third type explores the mathematical foundation along with the implications.
 Return to the Article List for links and descriptions of the current group of articles.
-We've divided them into 3 sets: 1) Introductory, 2) General and 3) Math/Physics.

 1 Glossary items are highlighted in green italics.
 The glossary frequently has a brief description of the item followed by a link to a more comprehensive article (highlighted in underlined, blue italics).

 3 Following are but a few of the scientifically accepted phenomena that seem to be entrained to the LA's mathematical processes: the necessity of sleep, the harm of sleep deprivation, the disproportionate impact of interruptions on a productive session, and our limited attention span epitomized by the 10-minute rule.
 Further, the scientific community continues to be mystified as to the reasons behind these behavioral phenomena.